Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 In 2011, after working for five years with her father, Caroline Hilliet Le Branchu took the helm of the family company and pursued the same course.

-Despite it’s rapid expansion since the late 1990s (the company employs between 350 and 600 employees depending on the time of year), La Belle Iloise has remained a Family company and in this way has been able to develop whilst remaining loyal to its founding values.
+Despite it’s rapid expansion since the late 1990s (the company employs between 350 and 600 employees depending on the time of year), La Belle Iloise has remained a family company and, in this way, has been able to develop whilst remaining loyal to its founding values.

 The Modern La Belle-Iloise Packagings As We know Them